Southwestern Ontario

-Southwestern Ontario (census population 2,796,367 in 2021) is a secondary region of Southern Ontario in the Canadian province of Ontario.
+Southwestern Ontario, also known as Ontario's Southwest, (2021 population: 2,796,367) is a secondary region of Southern Ontario in the Canadian province of Ontario.
 It occupies most of the Ontario Peninsula, bounded by Lake Huron (including Georgian Bay) to the north and northwest, the St. Clair River, Lake St. Clair, and Detroit River to the west, and Lake Erie to the south.
 To the east, on land, Southwestern Ontario is bounded by Central Ontario and the Golden Horseshoe.
-It borders the United States via Michigan.
+It borders the United States via Lower Michigan.

 Definitions

 Southwestern Ontario is often not consistently defined.
 In certain documents, the Government of Ontario classifies municipalities along the eastern side of Southwestern Ontario near the Grand River, including Brant County, Waterloo Region, and Wellington County, as part of the Greater Golden Horseshoe region that surrounds western Lake Ontario, mainly due to the presence of modern transportation connections that link these areas to the core sections of the Golden Horseshoe.
 A more traditional definition of the region's boundary can be traced back to early colonial districts in the British Province of Quebec and Upper Canada.
 The Western District, originally known as the Hesse District from 1788 to 1792, was originally designated as everything west of a north-south line intersecting the extreme projection of Long Point into Lake Erie, which roughly follows the eastern boundaries of modern Brant, Grey, Dufferin, Norfolk, and Wellington Counties.

 The northern portion of Southwestern Ontario is sometimes referred to as Midwestern Ontario.
 This area includes Bruce, Grey, Dufferin, Huron, Perth, and Wellington Counties, corresponding roughly with the historical boundaries of Queen's Bush, an area of crown land that did not see formal subdivision or wide-scale settlement until the 1830s.